bryanwweber/orbital-mechanics-notes/reference/julian-date.md

 ### The Lunar Cycle

-As we know, the moon goes through phases as it orbits around the Earth.
+As we know, the Moon goes through phases as it orbits around the Earth.
 The [lunar, or **metonic**, cycle](https://en.wikipedia.org/wiki/Metonic_cycle) of 19 years is approximately the time for the lunar phase to repeat on the same day of the year.

 ### The Indiction Cycle